2014–15 Feyenoord season: Summer

-The club bought midfielder Karim El Ahmadi back from Aston Villa F.C. on 1 September, El Ahmadi played four seasons for Feyenoord before transferring to Aston Villa in 2012.
+The club bought midfielder Karim El Ahmadi back from Aston Villa on 1 September, El Ahmadi played four seasons for Feyenoord before transferring to Aston Villa in 2012.
 Feyenoord acquired goalkeeper Kenneth Vermeer the same day from arch rival Ajax; Vermeer obtained four caps in the Netherlands national team prior to his arrival at Feyenoord.
 After an international break, Feyenoord played Willem II at home.
 Despite a late Kazim-Richards goal, Feyenoord lost 2–1, which led to a season-worst 14th position with five points from five games.
-Feyenoord opened their Europa League group stage with an away game against Sevilla FC on 18 September.
+Feyenoord opened their Europa League group stage with an away game against Sevilla on 18 September.
 The game resulted in a 2–0 loss with both goals coming from set pieces in the first half.

 Fall

 Feyenoord played De Klassieker at home on 21 September.
 They lost the game 1–0 after an early goal and dropped to the 15th position in the league table with 5 points from 6 matches.
 The club was knocked out of the 2014–15 KNVB Cup in the second round by Go Ahead Eagles the following Wednesday.
 They played the Eagles again in Deventer three days later, this time for a league match.
 They avenged their early cup exit by winning 4–0 with two goals a half; one was an Eagles own goal, Toornstra, Kazim-Richards and Te Vrede scored one each to reach this score line.

 They played their second Europa League group game on 2 October against Standard Liège.
 Feyenoord scored first with a header of Van Beek shortly after half time.
 Standard equalized halfway through the second half before Manu's deciding goal shortly before the end of the game gave Feyenoord a 2–1 win.
-They had a second straight 4–0 league win, this time at home against FC Groningen, the following Sunday with goals by four different players.
+They had a second straight 4–0 league win, this time at home against groningen, the following Sunday with goals by four different players.
 Feyenoord climbed to the top half of the table on 18 October when they beat Heracles Almelo 2–1 at home after two goals by Manu.
 They played Rijeka away in the Europa League on 23 October, a game they lost 3–1, with all goals coming after half time.
 This placed them last in the group, two points from the leaders, at the half-way mark of the group matches.
 Feyenoord climbed to third place in the league table on 26 October with their fourth straight league win.
-They beat SC Cambuur 1–0 on the road with a first half Toornstra goal.
+They beat Cambuur 1–0 on the road with a first half Toornstra goal.